-Movements in the reserves of the Group and of the Company during the year are set out in the consolidated statement of changes in equity on page 39 and note 16 to the financial statements.
+Movements in the reserves of the Group during the year are set out in the consolidated statement of changes in equity on page 36 and note 16(a) to the financial statements.
+The movements in the reserves of the Company are set out in note 16(b) to the financial statements.